wf4ever/ro-manager/src/roverlay/roverlay.md

 ## roverlay software framework

 roverlay web service:
-* Django web framework
+* Base on Django web framework
+* Have asked about SPARQL protocol server implementation in Django
 * POST to create RO
 * DELETE to delete RO
-* GET, HEAD to access RO using read-[only elements of RO API
+* GET, HEAD to access RO using read-only elements of RO API

 roverlay command line tool:
 * use mkminim as initial template; command options as illustrated above.
+Interacts with web service.

+> The examples above show graph and SPARQL endpoint options.
+These are in anticipation of performance improvements for (say) chembox, and will not be part of theinitial implementation.

+## roverlay deployment plans

+Initial deployment on Andros.

+Subsequent deployment on Wf4Ever sandbox?
+May need to arrange an alternate port number (or migrate checklist service to Django platform).